AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ## Features beyond commerce

 As mentioned above, [!DNL Audience Activation] uses Real-Time CDP which is available in the Experience Platform.
-You can also take advantage of other Adobe DX products, such as Adobe [!DNL Journey Optimizer] (AJO), [!DNL Customer Journey Analytics] (CJA), Adobe [!DNL Analytics] (AA), and others to personalize your store.
+You can also take advantage of other Adobe DX products, such as Adobe [!DNL Journey Optimizer], [!DNL Customer Journey Analytics], Adobe [!DNL Analytics], and others to personalize your store.
 Like [!DNL Audience Activation], it starts with connecting your Commerce instance to the Experience Platform using the [!DNL Data Connection] extension.
 Learn [more](https://experienceleague.adobe.com/docs/commerce-merchant-services/data-connection/overview.html).